 Abdala was approved for emergency use by Mexico's Federal Commission for Protection against Health Risks (Cofepris) on December 29, 2021.
 The vaccine arrived at the Felipe Angeles International Airport in Zumpango, State of Mexico, in late November 2022.

 The results from a study highlight the BIV1-CovIran vaccine's ability to induce a strong and potent immune response that may be a promising and feasible vaccine to protect against SARS-CoV-2 infection.

 Cuba COVID-19 Vaccine Indication

-According to the WHO, this vaccine requires two doses, the second one being administered 14 days after the first vaccination.
+According to the WHO, this vaccine requires two doses, the second being administered 14 days after the first vaccination.
 The Pastu Covac brand is the only Iranian vaccine available for injection in children aged 2-18.

 Cuba COVID-19 Vaccine Dosage

 Three doses of the Soberana 02 are more than 90% effective in protecting against symptomatic COVID-19 infection.
 The third dose of SOBERANA Plus (RBD-dimer) further increased the specific anti-RBD neutralizing antibodies, according to a study reviewed by the journal Nature on November 22, 2021.